jexnator/wordpress-bitnami-lightsail-patch-migrate-update/README.md

 ## Overview

 Maintaining an up-to-date WordPress installation on AWS Lightsail with the WordPress Bitnami image can be challenging due to the limitations of updating the underlying LAMP components (Linux, Apache, MySQL/MariaDB, PHP) directly on the Lightsail instance.
-The Bitnami WordPress image bundles these components, which are adapted to each other and optimized for WordPress, making in-place updates infeasible.
-As a result, it becomes necessary to spin up a new AWS Lightsail instance with the latest Bitnami WordPress image and migrate the WordPress content from the old instance to the new one.
+The WordPress image packaged by Bitnami bundles these components, which are adapted to each other and optimized for WordPress, making in-place updates infeasible.
+As a result, it becomes necessary to spin up a new AWS Lightsail instance with the latest WordPress Bitnami image and migrate the WordPress content from the old instance to the new one.

 ![Problem GIF](/doc/img/wordpress-on-lightsail.gif)

 This tool automates this process, reducing the manual steps required to achieve a fully updated and migrated WordPress site.
 Using Terraform, it handles:

-- the creation of a new Lightsail Bitnami WordPress instance
+- the creation of a new Lightsail WordPress Bitnami instance
 - the WordPress content migration
 - optional WordPress core, plugins, and themes updates
 - optional creation of an external MySQL Lightsail database for WordPress